-Effective January 1, 2001 GPI and UBC entered into a one-year Network Affiliate Agreement with CANVAC (the "CANVAC Agreement") whereby CANVAC would provide a grant to GPI and UBC to further fund the research activities in connection with the CRA.
+Canadian Network for Vaccines and Immunotherapeutics of Cancer and Chronic Viral Diseases ("CANVAC") Effective January 1, 2001 GPI and UBC entered into a one year Network Affiliate Agreement with CANVAC (the "CANVAC Agreement") whereby CANVAC would provide a grant to GPI and UBC to further fund the research activities in connection with the CRA.
 Under the terms of the CANVAC Agreement, CANVAC would provide a CAN\$85,000 research grant to UBC upon GPI contributing CAN\$117,300 towards the UBC research.
 The amounts paid by GPI do not qualify as amounts paid under the CRA funding schedule outlined above.
 During 2001, all amounts required under the CANVAC agreement were paid to UBC by GPI.
 During 2002 CANVAC contributed a further CAN\$56,100 to continue funding the research activities until June 30, 2003.
-As at June 30, 2004 GPI owes CAN\$38,709 to UBC to fund GPI's obligations under the CANVAC Agreement.
+As at September 30, 2004 GPI owes CAN\$38,709 to UBC to fund GPI's obligations under the CANVAC Agreement.

-CRUCELL HOLLAND B.V. ("CRUCELL") - RESEARCH LICENSE AND OPTION AGREEMENT

-Effective August 7, 2003 Crucell and GPI entered into a five year Research License and Option Agreement whereby Crucell granted to GPI a non-exclusive worldwide license for the research use of its adenovirus technology.
+CRUCELL HOLLAND B.V. ("CRUCELL") - RESEARCH LICENSE AND OPTION AGREEMENT Effective August 7, 2003 Crucell and GPI entered into a five year Research License and Option Agreement whereby Crucell granted to GPI a non-exclusive worldwide license for the research use of its adenovirus technology.
 The Agreement includes an option for a non-exclusive worldwide commercial license to manufacture, use, offer for sale, sell and import products using the technology.
-Under the terms of the agreement, the Company is required to make initial and ongoing option maintenance payments over the five year term totaling 450,000 Euros.
-To December 31, 2003 the Company had made all payments required totaling \$115,490 (100,000 Euros) and a further \$60,864 was incurred during the first quarter of 2004 leaving \$60,864 (50,000 Euros) owing as at June 30, 2004 and a further 50,000 Euros are payable during the remainder of 2004 under the terms of the agreement.
+Under the terms of the agreement, the Company is required to make initial and ongoing option maintenance payments over the five year term totalling 450,000 Euros.
+To December 31, 2003 the Company had made all payments required totalling \$115,490 (100,000 Euros), a further \$60,864 was incurred during the first quarter of 2004 (50,000 Euros) and a further \$60,103 (50,000 Euros) was incurred during the third quarter of 2004 leaving \$120,967 owing as at September 30, 2004 under the terms of the agreement.

-MOLECULAR MEDICINE BIOSERVICES, INC. ("MOLECULAR MEDICINE") - PRODUCTION SERVICE AGREEMENT
+MOLECULAR MEDICINE BIOSERVICES, INC. ("MOLECULAR MEDICINE") - PRODUCTION SERVICE AGREFMENT

 Effective March 18, 2003 Molecular Medicine and GMC entered into a Production Service Agreement, as amended by a Production Service Agreement Amendment dated August 29, 2003, whereby Molecular Medicine will produce, under Good Manufacturing Practices, the clinical vector for delivery of the TAP gene used in the Company's cancer immunotherapy product.
 The product will incorporate the Crucell vector and GMC 's TAP1 gene.
 Total obligations under the contract are \$232,000 payable to Molecular Medicine plus an estimated \$110,000 to \$145,000 in third-party testing costs.
-To December 31, 2003 the Company has made all payments required under the terms of the agreement totalling \$108,500 and during 2004 a further \$15,000 has been incurred and is owing as at June 30, 2004.
+To December 31, 2003 the Company has made all payments required under the terms of the agreement totalling \$108,500 and during 2004 a further \$15,000 has been incurred and is owing as at September 30, 2004.